 A scrape is an area where the skin is rubbed off.
 It usually occurs after you fall down or hit something.
-A scrape is usually not serious, but it can be painful and may bleed slightly.
+A scrape is usually not serious.
+But it can be painful and may bleed slightly.

-Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, University of Washington School of Medicine.
+Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
 Also reviewed by A.D.A.M.
 Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.